• Skip to primary navigation

 Vanilla buttercream Russian frosting in a white bowl on a table.

-Why this recipe works
+Why you’ll love this buttercream recipe

 I have a huge sweet tooth.
 And when it comes to baking cakes, I always look for the perfect frosting to finish it off.
+But I still want it to be easy.

 Sometimes known as Sweetened Condensed Milk Frosting, this easy dessert topper has minimal ingredients in this recipe unlike the processed tubs of "frosting" that you'll purchase at the store.